cucumber/common/HACKING.md

 * http://danluu.com/monorepo/
 * https://medium.com/@bebraw/the-case-for-monorepos-907c1361708a

+### Adding a new subrepo

+Occasionally, a sub directory is promoted to a separate subrepo.
+The process for doing this is:

+    # Create a new, empty subrepo at GitHub.

+    # Initialise the subrepo, for example:
+    git subrepo init tag-expressions/go --remote https://github.com/cucumber/tag-expressions-go.git

 ### Docker and CI

 Our CI build uses Docker.
 We have our own docker images defined in `Dockerfile.*`